ncespedesc/workshop/materials.md

 ## How to install R and RStudio

-RStudio is an application like Microsoft Word—except that instead of helping you write in English, RStudio helps you write in R. I use RStudio throughout the book because it makes using R much easier.
+RStudio is an application like Microsoft Word—except that instead of helping you write in English, RStudio helps you write in R. I use RStudio throughout the workshop because it makes using R much easier.
 Also, the RStudio interface looks the same for Windows, macOS, and Linux.
-That will help me match the book to your personal experience.

 You can [download RStudio](https://www.rstudio.com/products/rstudio/) for free.
 Just click the “Download RStudio” button and follow the simple instructions.
 Once you’ve installed RStudio, you can open it like any other program on your computer—usually by clicking an icon on your desktop.